Constitution of Louisiana: Louisiana Constitution of 1868

-In 1867, Louisiana and Texas was placed in the Fifth Military District under General Philip Sheridan.
+In 1867, Louisiana and Texas were placed in the Fifth Military District under General Philip Sheridan.
 A Third Reconstruction Act (1867) allowed district commanders authority to remove state officials from office.
 "Carpetbaggers" were appointed to many offices to assure loyalty to the Union.

 A requirement for state Congressional representation, added by Congress as part of the Reconstruction Acts, was ratifying the Fourteenth Amendment to the United States Constitution.
 The constitution, adopted in conference March 7, 1868, was the first one in Louisiana to provide a formal bill of rights.
 It eradicated the Black Codes of 1865, removed property qualifications for holding office, and former Confederates were still disfranchised.
 Black men secured full citizenship with equal civil and political rights, state funded public education that prohibited segregated schools (Title VII; article 135) funded by one-half of the income from a poll tax (article 141), and equal treatment on public transportation.
 Title VI; article 75 provided a Supreme Court that consisted of a Chief Justice and four Associate Justices appointed by the Governor, with the advice and consent of the state Senate, for eight year terms.
 The Fourteenth Amendment to the United States Constitution was adopted on July 9, 1868, and the Louisiana was readmitted to the Union.

 Considered the best constitution in Louisiana history, it did not solve racial discrimination.
 For the next eight years, political fighting and corruption continued in Louisiana.
 The Reconstruction era finally came to a close in Louisiana and the rest of the South with the trading of votes at the national level that led to the election of Rutherford B. Hayes as President.
 Federal troops were withdrawn on April 29, 1877, and mostly white, conservative Democrats regained control of Louisiana.